Merelani Hills – the only find of tanzanite

-Zoisite also can form beautiful, transparent crystals which are colorless, greenish, grey or brown.
-Fine gems are cut from zoisite too – but the value of other varieties is not as high as tanzanite value.
+Zoisite also can form beautiful, transparent crystals which are colorless, greenish, grey, or brown.
+Fine gems are cut from zoisite too – but the value of other varieties is not as high as the tanzanite value.

 Blue zoisite of Merelani Hills

-Only in one place on Earth is found zoisite in wonderful, deep blue color – this is in Merelani Hills, Tanzania (although some ink-blue gems of zoisite were found also in Tsavo region, Kenya).
-This zoisite – tanzanite – is found in a small area which is just 7 by 2 km large.
+Only in one place on Earth is found zoisite in wonderful, deep blue color – this is in Merelani Hills, Tanzania (although some ink-blue gems of zoisite were found also in the Tsavo region, Kenya).
+This zoisite – tanzanite – is found in a small area that is just 7 by 2 km large.
 Tanzanite is at least 1000 times rarer than a diamond.

 This gemstone has formed in metamorphic rocks and is mined together with several more beautiful gemstones, such as chrome diopside, tsavorite, blue apatite, grass-green tremolite, and another unique gemstone – axinite-(Mg).
 In Merelani Hills are found the most beautiful crystals of graphite in the world – one more highly valued collector’s item.

 Mines in Merelani Hills have been very rich and the quality of mined jewels does not decrease up to this day.
 Thus, in 1995 – 2005 there were mined some 39 tons of tanzanite.

 The largest rough piece of tanzanite was found in 2005.
 The weight of this stone was more than 3 kg: 16,839 carats.
 It was named “The Mawenzi” – after one of the summits of nearby Kilimanjaro.

 Heat treatment for color

 Sometimes nature creates these blue crystals.
 Initially, in 1967 there were found beautiful blue crystals on the ground surface.
 These crystals, most likely, were heated by forest fires.
 But also deeper in the mines in some places crystals are blue – these pieces of zoisite, most likely, got heat from some geological processes in the past.

-Thus specialists do not consider the comparatively mild heating of tanzanite to be a “cheating” – especially if this happens naturally as well.
+Thus specialists do not consider the comparatively mild heating of tanzanite to be “cheating” – especially if this happens naturally as well.